10 reasons why you should and should not travel to Palestine State right now

 Palestine on the map

-Where is Palestinelocated is in the heart of the Middle East.
+located is in the heart of the Middle East.
 This strategic position turned Palestine into a way and crossroads of the West for many travelers, as well as a trading center for merchants, from where goods first arrived in Palestine, and from there were transferred to Europe.
 Palestine is divided into two areas on the map: the West Bank (including East Jerusalem, the capital of Palestine, which is also divided between two cities*) and the Gaza Strip.
 Think of the West Bank as an island bordering Jordan to the east.
 Gaza is a thin strip of land bordered by the Mediterranean to the West and Egypt to the south and West.

 Israel and Palestine

 Palestine, the history of Palestine, and the conflict with Israel, alas, go hand in hand.
 The Declaration of Principles on Interim Self-Government Arrangements (DP), signed by Israel and the PLO in Washington on 13 September 1993, provided for a transitional period of no more than five years of interim Palestinian self-government in the Gaza Strip and the West Bank.
 Under the DOP, Israel agreed to transfer certain powers and responsibilities to the Palestinian Authority, which includes the Palestinian Legislative Council, elected in January 1996, as part of the interim self-government arrangements in the West Bank and Gaza Strip.
-The transfer of authority and responsibilities for the Gaza Strip and Jericho took place in accordance with the Cairo Agreement between Israel and the PLO of 4 May 1994 on the Gaza Strip and the Jericho area and in additional areas of the West Bank, in accordance with the Interim Agreement between Israel and the PLO of 28 September 1995, the Protocol between Israel and the PLO of 15 January 1997 on the Redeployment of Troops in Hebron, the memorandum between Israel and the PLO of 23 October 1998 on the Wye River and the Sharm el-Sheikh Agreement of 4 September 1999.
-After the death of Palestinian leader Yasser Arafat in late 2004 and the subsequent election of Mahmoud ABBAS (head of the Fatah political faction) as president of the PA, Israel and the Palestinian people agreed to move the peace process forward.
+The transfer of authority and responsibilities for the Gaza Strip and Jericho took place in accordance with the Cairo Agreement between Israel and the PLO of 4 May 1994 on the Gaza Strip and the Jericho area and in additional areas of the West Bank, in accordance with the Interim Agreement between Israel and the PLO of 28 September 1995, the Protocol between Israel and the PLO of 15 January 1997 on the Redeployment of Troops in Hebron, the memorandum between Israel and the PLO of 23 October 1998 on the Wye River and the Sharm el-Sheikh Agreement of 4 September 1999. gaza strip After the death of Palestinian leader Yasser Arafat in late 2004 and the subsequent election of Mahmoud ABBAS (head of the Fatah political faction) as president of the PA, Israel and the Palestinian people agreed to move the peace process forward.
 At the end of 2005, Israel unilaterally withdrew all its settlers and soldiers, dismantled its military installations in the Gaza Strip, and relocated its military forces from several settlements in the West Bank, but it continues to control sea and air space and other access.
 In early 2006, the Islamic Resistance Movement (Hamas) won the Palestinian Legislative Council elections and took control of the PA Government.
 Attempts to form a unity government failed and violent clashes between Fatah and Hamas supporters ensued, culminating in the violent takeover by Hamas of all military and government offices in the Gaza Strip.
 Fatah and Hamas have made several attempts at reconciliation, but the groups have failed to elaborate on governance and security issues.
 In July 2014, Hamas and other Gaza-based militant groups engaged in a 51-day conflict with Israel - the third since the Hamas takeover in 2007-ending in late August with an indefinite truce that continues despite the lack of a negotiated cease-fire and sporadic violations on both sides.
 Post-conflict reconstruction efforts have been hampered by Israeli restrictions on the entry of goods into the Gaza Strip and insufficient donor assistance.
 In 2015 The UN has published a study that estimates that the Gaza Strip could become uninhabitable by 2020 if there is no significant easing of border restrictions.

 State of Palestine